ekahPruthvi/basil/README.md

 ## Pesto

-> Pesto is the inhouse recomended format for writing for basil.
+> Pesto is the inhouse recomended format for writing basil.

 - `Linspace 2` after every widgets
 - use comments